-- To display the previous or next image, rotate the multi selector or press ◀▶. - To display images in a sequence as thumbnails, or to play them back in a slide show, set Sequence display options to Individual pictures in the playback menu (\$\infty\$53).
+- To display the previous or next image, rotate the multi selector or press ◀▶. - To display images that are not included in the sequence, press to return to the key picture display. - To display images in a sequence as thumbnails, or to play them back in a slide show, set Sequence display options to Individual pictures in the playback menu (\$\infty\$58).